bykof/bykof.github.com/docs/golang/golang-fundamentals/control_structures.md

 ### Break switch in for loop

-Something you have to break a for loop.
+Sometimes you have to break a for loop.
 But `break` inside a switch would result in breaking the switch scope and not the for loop.
 In that case you can use labels to break explicitly the loop.